-Llangattock is the English version of Llangatwg which means the 'church of St Catwg'
+Llangattock is the village where our narrowboat business is located.
+The Monmouthshire & Brecon canal skirts the top of the village.
+The village's name is the English version of Llangatwg which means the 'church of St Catwg'.

 Catwg is a variant of Cadoc who was a 5th/6th century Abbot and the grandson of Brychan, the ruler of what we now call Brecon.
 Cadoc is credited with the establishment of many churches in Wales, Cornwall, Scotland and Brittany.
 The village is first recorded with this name in the early 12th century.
 The 13th/14th century church has had various additions and restoration works, and most of the pre-Victorian fittings appear to have been discarded in the late 19th century.
 A fine series of wall memorials remain, and the village stocks and whipping post have been preserved in the north aisle.
 Read more in the church's guidebook.

 The Old Rectory Country Hotel was once home of the metaphysical poet and physician Henry Vaughan (1621-1695)